Fractured Magic: Chapter Two

 Rheamaren and Leandros Nochdvor seek aid.

-Inside a private telephone box, Gareth Ranulf spun on his stool, the phone's receiver held to his ear.
-“Wonderful.
-I'll see you soon, dear,” he said, listening to the tinny reply before adding, “Yes, ideally with Moira in tow, but you know how she can be.
-It seems there's some sort of event happening on the island today.
-Knowing her, she'll need to stay.”
+Gareth Ranulf spun on the phone box stool, its receiver held to his ear.
+“I’ll see you soon, my dear,” he cooed, listening to the tinny reply before adding, “Yes, ideally with Moira in tow, but you know how she can be.
+There’s some sort of event happening on the island today.
+Knowing her, she’ll need to stay.”

-When the dragon turned her attention back to her companions, Gareth paused to listen in, hoping for clues to why the island was so busy.
-“I’m not surprised by any of this,” one reporter was saying.
+“Well I’m not surprised by any of this,” one of the dragon’s reporter friends was saying.
 “The royal family has another scandal every few decades.
 We were overdue.”

 “—All the way from Illyon,” one man said to his friends.

 By the time he reached the stairs, his curiosity blazed even brighter than before.
-He hurried up toward the representatives’ offices, his eyes sliding over Unity’s decadence — the oil paintings and velvet hangings, the wooden carvings and gilded railings.
-By now, he was used to it.
-At the top of the stairs, the hallway split in three directions, one for each of Calaidia’s species.
+He hurried up toward the representatives’ offices, his eyes sliding over Unity’s decadence—the oil paintings and velvet hangings, the wooden carvings and gilded railings.
+He was used to it all.
+At the top of the stairs, the hallway split in three directions, one for each branch of Unity, one branch for each of Calaidia’s species.
+Though dragons didn’t grow much taller than draft horses, the ceilings down the center hall were specially vaulted.
+At twenty-three hands, the draconic magistrate was the exception to the rule, though they said red dragons used to grow even taller.
+Gareth took the more reasonably sized hallway to the left, following it to the human representatives’ wing.

-Gareth had always found the impossibly vaulted ceilings down the center hall excessive.
-It was built for the dragons, but only the draconic Magistrate herself excluded, they tended not to grow much taller than draft horses.
-They didn't warrant this.
-But then, it was said that the red dragons had been monstrously large.
-The other two hallways were far more reasonable, by comparison, and Gareth took the one to the left, following it to the human representatives' wing.
-Calaidia's three species shared Unity's power equally: each had seats on the Congregation of Representatives, which created and enforced laws, and each appointed one Magistrate to oversee them.
-The Magistrates were, by far, the most powerful people on the continent — more powerful than the representatives, and more powerful than the leaders of the individual provinces.
-They were also the busiest people on the continent, so Gareth wasn't surprised to find Moira's office empty.
+Calaidia’s species shared Unity’s power equally: each had twelve seats on the Congregation, which created and enforced laws for the provinces to follow, and each appointed one Magistrate to oversee them.
+The Magistrates were, by far, the most powerful people on the continent—more powerful than the representatives, and more powerful than the leaders of the individual provinces.
+They were also the busiest people on the continent, so Gareth wasn’t surprised to find Moira’s office empty.

-Gareth waved the girl off.
-“That’s quite alright.
-I’ll catch up with her later.”
-When he turned to leave, though, he hesitated.
-“I say, is there something happening downstairs?
-There was quite a crowd when I passed through.”
+“That’s quite all right.
+I’ll just catch up with her later,” Gareth said.
+Before turning to leave, though, he asked, “Is there something happening downstairs?
+There was a crowd when I passed through.”

 “Right,” Gareth said, taking the hint.
 “Well.
 It’s supposed to be your day off, isn’t it?
 Don’t let my sister overwork you.”

-“Yes, Mr. Ranulf.”
+“Yes, Mr. Ranulf.
+Thank you.”

 “Does it matter?
 Our esteemed guests vetoed this one, too,” Moira said, sounding bored.
 Gareth could only see the back of her head, but he'd grown up with that tone.
 He could imagine the matching expression perfectly.